Welcome to my another trip report from the past!

 Overview of the airport

 Los Angeles isn't as glamorous as Las Vegas but it is still my preference over San Francisco Airport.
 This trip took place in 1999 so things have changed now.
-One thing for sure is the security checks isn't as strict as today so travelling back then is probably more pleasant.
+One thing for sure is the security checks aren't as strict as today so travelling back then is probably more pleasant.
 Some of you may be wondering when will I make the trip back to the U.S?
 I am not sure myself but I have plans to do so especially visiting cities such as Seattle, Washington and New York.
 I have always been intrigued by these cities.

 United Shuttle is in the past and aviation is different now.
 The United Airlines (parent airline) you see now comes from the merger of Continental Airlines and the old United Airlines which made it one of the biggest airlines in the world.
 The reputation of this airline hasn't been positive among the frequent travellers as some of us prefer flying with the other major airlines due to various reasons.
 The common one is the mediocre customer service of both on ground and in-flight.
-My flight experience with this airline in the late 1990s was good only on the domestic flights, for the international flights (HKG-SFO-HKG), it was probably the worst experience I had at that time, no where near the standard of Singapore Airlines, that's for sure.
+My flight experience with this airline in the late 1990s was good only on the domestic flights, for the international flights (HKG-SFO-HKG), it was probably the worst experience I had at that time, nowhere near the standard of Singapore Airlines, that's for sure.
 I was pleasantly surprised with the service on the domestic flights though.
 Now that the airline is operating the newer Boeing 787-9 Dreamliner direct flight to Singapore from San Francisco, my chance of going to the U.S is higher but I have to find the right time for it.
 Not now, but in the near future.
 Singapore Airlines will launch direct flights to San Francisco, competing with its star alliance partner, let's see how this would work out for both airlines.

 Thanks for reading this trip report!
 Hope you enjoy this short review.